In October 2019, when Covid-19 wasn’t even a blip on our radar, the IEA projected that 2020 would be a record-breaking year

 These unprecedented times leave a lot of uncertainty for projects within the renewable energy market.
 With the production of a Covid-19 vaccine predicted to reach the population next year, many companies in the sector will face increased costs and unique challenges for future projects.
 The good news is that these disruptions and pressures on the supply chain have shone a light on the brilliant work the sector is doing.
 While renewable energy companies push through to continue delivering on their plans the recruitment consultants supporting these projects are displaying innovative crisis planning and ensuring that both construction and general activity can continue within the sector.

 Projects with key worker status

-With energy being classified as an essential sector, thankfully some projects have been granted ‘key worker’ status - allowing hundreds of employees working in renewable energy to continue working during Covid-19.
+, and other subsectors too.
+However, with energy being classified as an essential sector, thankfully some projects have been granted ‘key worker’ status - allowing hundreds of employees working in renewable energy to continue working during Covid-19.
 This is especially true for offshore wind construction and as a result, the majority of wind turbine and component factories in Europe have managed to weather the storm and continue production throughout the lockdown.